peterallanwalker/Argo_Log_Collector/README.md

 creating it if it does not already exist.
 If no sub-folder name is passed from the CLI the user can add one when prompted to confirm the save location.

-preferred and alternative save locations can be specified in config.json.
+Preferred and alternative save locations can be specified in config.json.
 The default config.json file defaults to Product Test's "Logs & Attachments" folder on the Calrec network, so e.g. `python get_logs.py 192.168.24.101 CE-1234` would save to a location with the bug ticket reference of "CE-1234", creating the folder if it does not exist.
 If the preferred save location does not exist or is not accessible (e.g not connected to the network)